 I used a #828 Ateco piping tip (open star).
 This tip made large, 2 inch cookies.
 I would not go any larger than that, but a smaller #827 or even a #826 piping tip would work too.
 I also made these cookies using a Wilton 2D closed star piping tip.
 This will make these cookies thinner (faster baking time) with a more ribbon looking effect.

-These cookies are wonderful with some coarse sanding sugar (just like the cookies in the tin).
-Dip them in white or dark chocolate – these Ghirardelli Dark Chocolate Melting Wafers need no tempering.
+Or dip the baked, cooled cookies in white or dark chocolate – these Ghirardelli Dark Chocolate Melting Wafers need no tempering.
 They do have dairy and soy so be sure to read the label if you have sensitivities.
 Or coat with a cookie icing that uses just 2 teaspoons of powdered sugar.

 Low-Sugar Cookie Icing

 You’ll need 1 can of coconut cream, found in the market with the canned coconut milk.
 Do not shake, stir or refrigerate.
 Open the can and gently scoop out the top layer of thick coconut cream There will be a more watery layer below – save that for a smoothie.
 Mix in 2 teaspoons of powdered sugar.
 Taste.
 The coconut cream is sweet on its own, so I think this is all that is needed.
 If you prefer it more sweet, add more sugar.

 Notes: Coconut cream is super sensitive to temperature.
 Very warm or cold temps in your house might make it more difficult to get the right consistency.
 This icing will make the cookies soggy if stored overnight or longer.
 So I recommend only using this icing immediately before consuming.
 Here is more detailed info on mixing up this low sugar icing.
 Or try my Easy Cookie Icing for one that is not so temperature sensitive.